arizvisa/ida-minsc/docs/static/install.rst

 Software Requirements
 ---------------------

-This plugin requires IDA Pro to be installed along with the IDAPython plugin.
-IDA versions 6.9 up to 7.1.180227 are supported.
-The installation steps described within this document assume that you're not using the bundled Python instance and have instead installed a Python interpreter separately.
+This plugin requires IDA Pro to be installed along with the IDAPython plugin for the Python 2.x series.
+IDA versions 6.9 up to 7.4 are supported.
+The installation steps described within this document assume that you're not using the bundled Python instance and have instead installed a Python 2.x interpreter separately.

 ----------------------------
 Installing the actual plugin